Assault Resources

 The University has designated Associate General Counsel Gretchen Groggel Ralston as Title IX Coordinator.

-Students who wish to report sexual harassment, including sexual assault, are encouraged to contact Simmons' Title IX Coordinator:
+Students who wish to report sexual discrimination, including sexual assault, are encouraged to contact Simmons' Title IX Coordinator:

 Gretchen Groggel Ralston